braedeningersoll/haab_movies/source/comedy.rst

 Adam has just broken up with his girlfriend and he is devastated when he finds out that his ex is engaged.
 To make things even worse, he gets invited to the wedding.
-Adam still has feeling for his ex but at the wedding, he has to try and convince everyone that he doesn't have feelings for her anymore.
-When he is home he discovered the hard truth of love and life.
+Adam still has feelings for his ex but at the wedding, he has to try and convince everyone that he doesn't have feelings for her anymore.
+When he is home, he discovers the hard truth of love and life.

 **Starring:** Cobie Smulders, Justin Long, Dana Delany, Kristen Schaal, and Ryan Hansen.